 The State Board of Funeral Directors (Board) proposes to amend § 13.12 (relating to fees) by raising the biennial renewal fee to read as set forth in Annex A.

 The proposed rulemaking will be effective upon final-form publication in the Pennsylvania Bulletin, beginning with renewal for the 2004-2006 biennial renewal period.

 Fiscal Impact and Paperwork Requirements

-The proposed rulemaking would increase the biennial renewal fee for funeral directors and funeral establishments in this Commonwealth, but, otherwise, should have no adverse fiscal impact on the Commonwealth or its political subdivisions.
-The proposed rulemaking will impose no additional paperwork requirements upon the Commonwealth, political subdivisions or the private sector.
+The proposed rulemaking would increase the biennial renewal fee for funeral directors and funeral establishments in this Commonwealth, but, otherwise, should have no adverse fiscal impact on the Commonwealth, its political subdivisions or the private sector.
+The proposed rulemaking will impose no additional paperwork requirements upon the Commonwealth, its political subdivisions or the private sector.

 The Board continuously monitors the cost effectiveness of its regulations.
 Therefore, no sunset date has been assigned.

-Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on February 2, 2005, the Board submitted a copy of this proposed rulemaking to the Independent Regulatory Review Commission (IRRC) and to the Senate Consumer Protection and Professional Licensure Committee and the House Professional Licensure Committee.
+Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on March 5, 2003, the Board submitted a copy of this proposed rulemaking to the Independent Regulatory Review Commission (IRRC) and the Chairpersons of the Senate Consumer Protection and Professional Licensure Committee and the House Professional Licensure Committee.
 In addition to submitting the proposed rulemaking, the Board has provided IRRC and the Committees with a copy of a detailed Regulatory Analysis Form prepared by the Board.
 A copy of this material is available to the public upon request.

-Interested persons are invited to submit written comments, suggestions or objections regarding this proposed rulemaking to Michelle Smey, Administrator, State Board of Funeral Directors, P. O. Box 2649, Harrisburg, PA 17105-2649 within 30 days following publication of this proposed rulemaking in the Pennsylvania Bulletin.
-Reference No. 16A-4814 (Unprofessional conduct) when submitting comments.
+Interested persons are invited to submit written comments, recommendations or objections regarding the proposed rulemaking to Michelle DeMerice, Administrative Officer, State Board of Funeral Directors, P. O. Box 2649, Harrisburg, PA 17105-2649, within 30 days of publication of this proposed rulemaking in the Pennsylvania Bulletin.
+Reference No. 16A-4811 (renewal fee), when submitting comments.